Nearsightedness topics we cover in this post:

 After that, you will be informed about your treatment options.

-Fortunately, there are a variety of treatment options available for myopia sufferers.
+Fortunately, there are a variety of treatment options available for people with myopia.
 Some prefer to go for prescription glasses or contact lenses to correct their vision.
 Others prefer laser eye surgery.
 You will want to consult your Tulsa eye doctor before you make a decision.

 After visiting a Tulsa eye doctor about Myopia, stop by a Tulsa glasses frame store to find frames for your new prescription glasses.